 Once you are clear on your segmentation, you need to decide who you are targeting.

-Look at your segmentation and decide whether the customers fall into awareness or activation, and the add this layer of detail into your targeting plans.
+Look at your segmentation and decide whether the customers fall into awareness, consideration or activation, and then add this layer of detail into your targeting plans.

 A key tip is not to be driven by an influential and pushy sales team.
 (And remember it’s their job to be pushy and influential!)